AlkamiCode/alkami-web-site-blog/Readme.md

 `{% endhighlight %}`

+### Adding Images To Post

+1. After you've created a post create a new directory inside of `blog-post-images` and name the new directory exactly how you named your blog post file minus `.markdown`
+2. Add your blog post images to this file
+3. Make sure to add a banner image to this new directory and name it `banner.jpg` This way it will display your banner image on the `/blog` page.

 ### Things to keep in mind

 Don't make changes to any files inside of the _site folder,